rangle/ngCourse2/handout/11-migrate.md

 #### Upgrading/Downgrading Components

-Once bootstrapping is complete, Angular 1.x components can be _upgraded_ to work with Angular2.
+Once bootstrapping is complete, Angular 1.x components can be _upgraded_ to work with Angular 2.
 Conversely, Angular 2 components can be _downgraded_ to work with Angular 1.x

 ##### Downgrading